akhilaponugoti21/nyc-yellow-taxi-trips/README.md

 ## Output
 - The output will be a CSV file named `filtered_yellow_taxi_trips.csv` containing only the trips exceeding the 90th percentile distance.
+I have zipped csv, please unZip to see the results.

 ##Assumptions
 The input Parquet file is properly formatted and accessible.